by Allison Tait | May 23, 2022 | Writing

 “But you started off so well – aren’t you going to finish it?”

-How I fixed it My child had a grand vision.
+My child had a grand vision.
 They designed a fabulous, multicoloured dragon cover for their story and wrote a short but promising blurb for the back.
 Now, half a page in, they’re staring out the window.

 I’ve learned to accept this might be it.
 In time they’ll need to develop their perseverance and learn organisational skills.
 But for now, writing is fun!